Master Pumpkin Carvers…Giant Pumpkin Drops from Cranes…A World of Toasty Fall and Orange–Themed Fun!

-We’ll be giving away FREE, soccer-ball sized pumpkins all weekend long while our supplies last at the Pumpkins In a Pickup Patch!
+We’ll be giving away FREE, soccer-ball sized pumpkins all weekend long while our supplies last at the BAIERL.COM Pumpkins In a Pickup Patch!
 Just look for the shiny new pickups on site with their truck beds filled to the brim with Halloween’s favorite fruit.
-One per family please…and while you’re in the patch take advantage of the decoration station nearby…where our artists can give your pumpkin a friendly, silly or spooky face.
+One per family please!…and while you’re in the patch take advantage of the decoration station nearby…where our artists can give your pumpkin a friendly, silly or spooky face.

 Staged on the Market Street Pier at the Riverwalk, three regional champion pumpkins will be on display—as officially designated by the Great Pumpkin Commonwealth [GPC].
 Are all expected to be in excess of 2,000 pounds!

 Members of the New York, Michigan and the Pennsylvania Giant Pumpkin Growers Association (PGPGA) including western PA’s own Dave Stelts—former GPC president, world record holder and one of the most prolific growers in the world—will be on hand to answer questions and detail the level of determination and drive necessary to turn a tiny seed into a towering pumpkin.